Why a Scavenger Hunt?

 Anywhere you choose!

 This is your scavenger hunt – your home.
 Use what inspires you.
-It’s perfectly fine to use Mr. Romero’s concepts as a springboard or come up with your own themes.
+It’s perfectly fine to use Mr. Romero’s concepts as a springboard, then come up with your own themes.

 Do you and your children enjoy reading?
-You could do one centered around book cover artwork.
-There’s plenty of art to zero in on.
+One theme can be centered around book cover artwork.

 You don’t have to stick to art.
 Like Mr. Wexler, you can use household objects, e.g. crackers, zippers, buttons – whatever you like.

-You could photograph details of various types of dried pasta or other nonperishable food items.
+You can photograph details of various types of dried pasta or other nonperishable food items.

 The possiblilities are almost limitless!